NuriaAmezaga/Data-Analysis-SQL-Tableu/README.md

-# Eniac - Exploring Market Expansion Opportunities for a Spanish Tech Company
+# Eniac - Exploring Market Expansion Opportunities

+## Data Science Bootcamp Project - WBS Coding School

+This project is part of my studies at the Data Science Bootcamp offered by WBS Coding School.

 ## Introduction